jmhammond/math-courses/content/math300/DailyReadings.md

     -   Sketch 1
     -   Nutshell, pages 5-25
 -   Do:
-    -   Sketch 1 questions 1-3 fs
+    -   Sketch 1 questions 1-3

 ## Previous Readings (in reverse order by date) {#previous-readings--in-reverse-order-by-date}